The Markov-Chain Polytope with Applications: Conclusion and Directions for Further Work

-There are still many related open problems to resolve.
-The first is to note that our algorithm is only {\em weakly} polynomial, since its running time is dependent upon the actual sizes needed to encode of the transition probabilities of the Markov Chain states in binary.
+The second is that our algorithm is only {\em weakly} polynomial, since its running time is dependent upon the actual sizes needed to encode the transition probabilities of the Markov Chain states in binary.
 For example, in AIFV-$m$ coding, this is polynomial in the number of bits needed to encode the probabilities of the words in the source alphabet.
-An obvious goal would be, for AIFV-$m$ coding, to find a {\em strongly} polynomial time algorithm, one whose running time only depends upon $m$ and $n.$
+An obvious goal would be, at least for AIFV-$m$ coding, to find a {\em strongly} polynomial time algorithm, one whose running time only depends upon $n.$

+A third concerns the definition of permissible Markov chains.
+Definition \ref{sec:MCMP} requires that $\forall k \in [m],\, \forall S_k \in \mbbS_k,$ $q_0(S_k) >0.$ This guarantees that every permissible Markov Chain $\bfS$ has a unique stationary distribution.
+It is also needed as a requirement for Theorem 1 in \cite{DGZ1}, which is used to guarantee that there exists a distinctly-typed intersection point in $\MCP$ (Corollary \ref{cor:minmax1} only guarantees that every distinctly-typed intersection point is on or above $\MCP$).
+The open question is whether $q_0(S_k) >0$ is actually needed or whether the looser requirement that every $\bfS$ has a unique stationary distribution would suffice to guarantee that $\MCP$ contains some distinctly-typed intersection point.

-Another direction would be to return to the iterative algorithm approach of \cite{iterative_2,iterative_m,iterative_3,iterative_4}.
-Our new polynomial time algorithm is primarily of theoretical interest and, like most Ellipsoid based algorithms, would be difficult to implement in practice.
+A final question would return to the iterative algorithm approach of \cite{iterative_2,iterative_m,iterative_3,iterative_4}.
 Perhaps the new geometric understanding of the problem developed here could improve the performance and analysis of the iterative algorithms.

-As an example, the iterative algorithm of \cite{iterative_3,iterative_4,iterative_m,iterative_2} presented in Section \ref {subsec_iter} can be interpreted as moving from point to point in the set of distinctly-typed intersection points (of associated hyperplanes), never increasing the cost of the associated Markov chain, finally terminating at the lowest point in this set.
+As an example, the iterative algorithm of \cite{iterative_3,iterative_4,iterative_m,iterative_2} can now be interpreted as moving from point to point in the set of distinctly-typed intersection points (of associated hyperplanes), never increasing the cost of the associated Markov chain, finally terminating at the lowest point in this set.

 This immediately leads to a better understanding of one of the issues with the iterative algorithms for the AIFV-$m$ problem.